-A Geotechnical Investigation of the site was undertaken by Davis Ogilvie in May 2013 and included as Appendix 4 to this application.
-The Geotechnical Investigation Report did not identify any visual effects of lateral spreading following the Canterbury earthquake sequence and concluded that liquefaction is not likely to occur within the site due to the underlying geology.
-The Geotechnical Investigation concludes the site is not at risk of natural hazards, due to the topographic and geological characteristics and is suitable for residential development and construction.
+A Geotechnical Investigation of the site was undertaken by Davis Ogilvie in May 2013 and included as Appendix 3 to this application.
+This report has been supplemented by a second Geotechnical Investigation for the lower portion of the site which had not been included in previous investigations, also included in Appendix 3.
+Neither Geotechnical Investigation identified any issues within the application site and concluded liquefaction is not likely to occur within the site due to the underlying geology.
+The Geotechnical Investigations conclude the site is not at risk of natural hazards, due to the topographic and geological characteristics and is suitable for residential development and construction.